You Here!

 If you’ve been contributing to an RRSP, you are already aware that you can reduce your income tax payable and shelter your savings until retirement.
 Being able to use the funds for a down payment when you purchase your first home is another bonus.

 Normally, if you withdraw from your RRSP, you will be taxed on the withdrawal as if it was income for the current year.
 Under the HBP, you are allowed to withdraw your RRSP money tax-free, provided you return the funds in equal payments over the next 15 years.
 (And make sure, of course, that your RRSP is not a locked-in plan.)
-You can withdraw up to $35,000 from your plan.
-If your partner qualifies as a first-time homebuyer, then he or she will also be able to withdraw $35,000.
-That $70,000 is enough to make a substantial difference in the affordability of a home.
+You can withdraw up to $60,000 from your plan.
+If your partner qualifies as a first-time homebuyer, then they will also be able to withdraw $60,000.
+That $120,000 is enough to make a substantial difference in the affordability of a home.
 Even in Toronto! 🙂

 Conditions – aka the (not so) fine print